Trash-Bud/GitHub-Tutorial/README.md

 ![settings](images/git_ignore.png)

-## How to open console/terminal in a folder
+## How to open terminal in a folder

 ### Windows 11 and linux

-Right click in the folder and select console/terminal
+Right click in the folder and select "open terminal" or equivalent
 ![settings](images/open_teminal.png)

 ### Windows 10 and bellow